slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - never say goodbye because goodbye means going away and going awya means forgetting.
 - there are decades when nothing happens and there are weeks when decades happen.
 - a busy mind accelerates the perceived passage of time. buy more time by cultivating peace of mind. -- Naval Ravikant*
+- history is the study of change, ironically used as a map of the future.

 > *"But how can you live and have no story to tell?"
 -- Fyodor Dostoyevsky*